edgedb/edgedb/docs/intro/migrations.rst

 1. Start the ``watch`` command
 ------------------------------

-The easiest way to work with your schema in development is by running ``edgedb watch``.
+The easiest way to work with your schema in development is by running :gelcmd:`watch`.
 This long-running task will monitor your schema files and automatically apply schema changes in your database as you work.

 .. code-block:: bash